Whenever we interview someone for Creative Boom, we always like to ask their advice for people starting in business.

-"I think if you draw and that feels like the only thing you want to do with your life, then you won't even think twice about it, you'll be an illustrator.
+"I think if you draw and that feels like the only thing you want to do with your life, then you won't even think twice about it; you'll be an illustrator.
 I don't think it's a career path as such.
 I think it happens naturally," says illustrator Jean Jullien.

 And he's right.
 If you're determined to run a successful business, you'll make it happen.
 No matter what.

 "You need to remain resilient and focused on what you want to become," adds designer Craig Black.
-"My belief – and the reason why I started as an independent designer – got me through so many tricky situations and I will always rely on that going forward."
+"My belief – and the reason why I started as an independent designer – got me through so many tricky situations, and I will always rely on that going forward."

 Always try and do what you love

 Do what you love.
 I can't stress this enough.
-"It is important to continually reassess and to enjoy your work," agrees Morag Myerscough.
+"It is important to reassess continually and to enjoy your work," agrees Morag Myerscough.
 "If you really hate it, don’t do it – do something else.
-I spend a lot of time observing everything around me and how I can make work that responds to our world.
+I spend a lot of time observing everything around me and how I can do work that responds to our world.
 If you want or feel you need to be part of a tribe, that is great.
 But if not, don’t worry.
 It just might not exist yet but does that matter?
 Don’t be afraid to go your own way."

 Big personality and designer across the pond, Aaron Draplin adds: "Keep it fun.
 There will be more than enough turds who are in the business of making things 'un-fun'."

 Graphic artist and podcaster, Ben Tallon believes doing what you love shapes everything: "Embrace your inner weirdo and explore the things that you do for pleasure, with passion.
-Individuality is the ultimate currency in this industry and nobody can replicate your journey."
+Individuality is the ultimate currency in this industry, and nobody can replicate your journey."

 Don't be afraid of hard work